backstage/backstage/.changeset/curvy-rocks-guess.md

 '@backstage/plugin-org': patch
 ---

-allow the title of the card to use the title of the entity, if it is set.
+Allow the title of the group profile card to use the title of the entity, if it is set.